sailorfe/ephem/docs/70-display-config.md

 - `--theme sect`, the default, mimics Astrodienst's Hellenistic wheel style of coloring the visible planets by sect, including Mercury, whose sect is relative to the Sun.
 - `--theme mode` colors the planets by the modality of their sign.
 This is a useful way to look for squares and oppositions.
-- `--theme element` colors the planets by the modality of their sign.
+- `--theme element` colors the planets by the element of their sign.
 This is a useful way to look for trines.

-#### Suppression
+#### Suppressing geodata

 Two flags, `-G/--no-geo` and `-A/--no-angles`, serve to hold back information from the output.
 You may consider using them in the following situations: